Massachusetts Temporary Divorce Orders

 The hearing is basically an oral argument after which the judge takes everything under advisement and sends out the temporary order in the mail.
 A lot of times, people have the expectation that this hearing is similar to trials they see on television where evidence and testimony will be produced.
 Oftentimes, people are let down because the hearing is typically very short and the Judge will not look at any documents or hear any testimony from witnesses you have to back up what you are saying.
 Also, if you need to argue your case before a Judge because you cannot come to an agreement, the Judge will “take the matter under advisement,” which means you will not get an answer that same day.
 Temporary orders usually take between two to six weeks to arrive in the mail after the hearing date.

-If you live in Westborough, Massachusetts, or anywhere within Worcester County, then your hearing will be heard at the Worcester County Probate and Family Court in front of the Judge your case has been assigned to.
+If you live anywhere within Worcester County, then your hearing will be heard at the Worcester County Probate and Family Court in front of the Judge your case has been assigned to.
 On the morning of the hearing, you will first have to go through Probation (also called Family Services) to meet with a probation officer who will try to help you and your spouse reach at least some agreements on some of the issues.
 This is not like a probation officer in criminal court – you can think of it more like a mediation session.
 If you are unable to reach a full agreement there, you will then be sent to the courtroom for the Judge to hear the arguments and issue orders.

 It is not uncommon for a hearing on a motion for temporary orders to take all day.
 You may arrive at 8:30 in the morning and stay in court until 4:30 PM.
 While the process may take a long time, it’s really a relatively short period of time within the 9-18 month period it generally takes a divorce to finish.
 Most people find it is well worth the assurance about how certain practical issues will be handled during the divorce when there is such mistrust or disagreement with their spouse.
-For many people in Westborough, temporary divorce orders could provide some peace of mind in the chaos that often comes along with divorce.
+For many people in Massachusetts, temporary divorce orders could provide some peace of mind in the chaos that often comes along with divorce.